zavandr/pi-simple/README.md

 # Finite simple groups with narrow prime spectrum
-[GAP](https://www.gap-system.org/) code which enables finding all finite nonabelian simple groups
+The [GAP](https://www.gap-system.org/) code which enables finding all finite nonabelian simple groups
 with a prescibed *prime spectrum* (i.e. the set of prime divisors of the order).

 The code accompanies the papers